 The Council works to ensure the working groups maintain healthy communication and alignment.
 The Council is made up of a liaison from each working group and partner organizations.
 This is a hard working group of dedicated individuals.

 FCAC is primarily a volunteer powered group, our successes are due to the many hours of volunteer time that our community has given.
-However, we recognize the need to better support this amazing base with a small staffing team.
-We currently have two positions, we hope to be able to have more staff in the future.
+The FCAC paid staff is a resource for the community driven campaigns and actions, their time directly supports the needs of our amazing base.
+We currently have two and a half positions.
+We hope to be able to support community members in a variety of ways in the near future.

 See our current council and staff list HERE.